 Sponsorship line items

-A sponsorship is a high-priority line item that you sell for a percentage of requests.
+Sponsorships are high-priority line items that deliver a percentage of available matching requests.
 This type of advertising is sometimes called "share-of-voice" because the advertiser gets a certain share of the page views on your site.
-Sponsorships are generally time-based ads.
+Learn more about line item types and priorities.

-If you set the goal to 100%, and no other sponsorship targets the same inventory and criteria, then the sponsorship will be served exclusively.
+If you set a goal of 100%, and no other sponsorship targets the same inventory and criteria, then the sponsorship serves exclusively.
 If you set a percentage less than 100%, line items of equal and lower priority can be served along with the sponsorship.

 When sponsorships contend for impressions beyond 100%, delivery is based on the ratio of each line item's percentage to the total booked percentage: